MyPilgrimage/MyPilgrimage.github.io/_tabs/about.md

 ### How am I training?

 With music in my ears, I already like walking as a pastime. <br/>
-I have no idea how long I can walk for (in KM), but I can walk at a steady pace for about an hour before my feet hurt.
+I have no idea how long I can walk for in <sub>km</sub>, but I can walk at a steady pace for about an hour before my feet hurt.
 Also I will need to go to my GP, to get a podiatrist to look at my wonky feet.
 I know I'm not walking correctly, with a bit of "knock-kneed legs" (*or X-legs*).
 So something like correcting-soles would be a must have, or else I might permanently damage my legs and knees. <br/>